In 2008, at the 1,000 largest American companies (by revenue), 80 new CEOs were appointed, and only 44 of them — 55% — were from within.

 Here is an unimaginable timeline of CEO succession guided by seasoned board leadership and detailed preparation:

-Jim Cantalupo, Chairman and CEO, age 60, has a massive heart attack at the Peabody Hotel, Orlando, Florida, while attending McDonald’s company-wide convention, and dies later that morning.
+Jim Cantalupo, Chairman and CEO, age 60, had a massive heart attack at the Peabody Hotel, Orlando, Florida, while attending McDonald’s company-wide convention, and died later that morning.

 November 2004, just eight months later